Notable People

 Sills's story is inseparable from New York City Opera.

 The company's current historical materials still describe NYCO as "The People's Opera," founded around accessibility, affordability, and a willingness to create opportunities for American artists.
-In that setting, Sills was not just a singer passing through.
+In that setting, Sills was more than a singer passing through.
 She was the ideal embodiment of the mission.
 The company now describes her as the ultimate NYCO success story, and not by accident.

 Sills rose at City Opera before becoming a mainstream American star.
 That order matters.
 She did not arrive as imported prestige.
 She became prestige inside an institution built to widen access.
 It is one reason her fame carried a civic charge that went beyond ordinary stardom.